 How to prepare for Year-end accounting if you’re behind?

 If you’re starting late, don’t panic.
-Many businesses find themselves in this situation annually.
+Many businesses find themselves in this situation, especially when daily operations take priority over bookkeeping.

 What to do if you’re behind on bookkeeping before year-end:

 Use bank statements as your primary source of truth.
-These provide a complete transaction history that’s harder to miss.
+They provide a complete and reliable transaction history, making it easier to identify income, expenses, and missing entries.

 Last minute Year-end accounting checklist